reek004/ChatMate/README.md

 # ChatMate

-Chatmate is a real-time chat application built with Node.js, Socket.IO, and Express.
+Chatmate is a real-time chat application built with Node.js, Socket.IO.
 It enables users to engage in instant messaging and communicate with each other in a seamless manner.
 Chatmate also includes voice typing functionality, allowing users to send messages by voice input.

 ## Features